Relativistic Thermodynamics, a Lagrangian Field Theory for general flows including rotation

 and

-\ve The first equation is the equation of continuity and the second equation will be related to the Bernoulli equation.
-The energy functional as defined by Eq.(1) is thus a fully fledged hamiltonian, although the temperature does not (yet) have a canonical conjugate field.
+The first equation is the equation of continuity and the second equation will be related to the Bernoulli equation.
+The energy functional as defined by Eq.(3.1) is thus a fully fledged Hamiltonian.

-We propose going a step further, passing to a lagrangian formulation.
-As far as we know, this can be done only if the velocity field is irrotational, expressible as

-The correct form of the kinetic part of the action was discovered by Fetter and Walecka (1980).
-We define an action and a lagrangian density by

-This makes $\Phi$ canonically conjugate to the density $\rho$.
-The equations of hydrodynamics are now variational equations.
-Variation of $\Phi$ and $\rho$ gives

-The first is the equation of continuity and the other is the integral form of Bernoulli's equation (see below).

-The lagrangian of Fetter and Walecka served only for hydrodynamics, since the temperature had been eliminated by means of an equation of state.
-In Gibbs' thermodynamics the temperature as an independent dynamical variable.
-The variation of $T$ gives as before

-This `polytropic relation' is to be regarded as a relation satisfied by the dynamical variables $\rho$ and $T$ that acquires substance once the (specific) entropy has been assigned.